What Is A Permanent Impairment And What Are Permanent Partial Disability Benefits (PPD)?

-Workers' compensation laws in all three jurisdictions include a schedule of weeks available for permanent partial disability benefits and these schedules, body parts and benefit rates vary according to the workers' compensation system the injured worker receives benefits in.
+Workers' compensation laws in all three jurisdictions include a schedule of weeks available for permanent partial disability benefits.
+These schedules, body parts and benefit rates vary according to the workers' compensation system the injured worker receives benefits in.

 Generally, these benefits are designed to compensate an injured employee for an on the job injury after he or she has reached maximum medical improvement and returned to gainful employment - either light duty or full duty.
 For example, a worker with a torn rotator cuff may be able to return to work despite the rotator cuff tear.
 He or she should be paid temporary total disability benefits while unable to work.
 After returning to work and reaching maximum medical improvement, a doctor may give that injured employee a disability rating or impairment rating - expressed as a percentage disability.
 Usually, the AMA Guides for the Evaluation of Permanent Impairment are used by the physician, and other factors may be incorporated into the rating, such as pain, atrophy, wasting, loss of strength and loss of endurance.